Africa and the African Diaspora

 ENGL 207 Women of the African Diaspora

-ENGL 399 The Major Seminar (when the topic pertains to Africa and the Americas)
+ENGL 399 The Major Seminar (when the topic pertains to Africa and the African diaspora)

 FREN 271 The Francophone World